aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_Setup.md

 *Note that `git clone` does much more than just copies the files in their current state.* It in fact does what it says - clones, creates exact duplicate of the *remote* repository (that on GitHub).
 It means that you will have full access to all of the changes that will appear on GitHub.
 We will guide you through how to download those changes further in the course.

-### Install Anaconda
+### Install Anaconda (or Miniconda)

-*In this course we ask you to install Anaconda and provide you with a recipe to install all required packages in one click*.
+*In this course we ask you to install Anaconda (or Miniconda) and provide you with a recipe to install all required packages in one click*.

+*Note that in case you are working on a ULB computer, necessary Anaconda components are already installed.
+You can immediately procced to the next step.*

+Both Anaconda and Miniconda come with the latest stable release of Python and conda package manager - this is all you need to proceed to setting up your work environment.

+* Install Anaconda if you do not mind dedicating several GB of your disk space, do not want to worry about installing various Python packages individually and want to have access to the graphical interface to launch applications and manage conda environments.

-For Anaconda installation we refer you to [Anaconda website][5].
+  For the Anaconda installation, we refer you to [Anaconda website][5].

+* Install Miniconda if you are prepared to learn basic usage of conda command line commands and prefer to only install those Python packages that you will actually need.

+  For the Miniconda installation, we refer you to the [official installation guide][6].

+### Setup an environment

 You will now be quided through the setup of the working environment that you'll use throughout this course.
 To isolate it from your other projects that you might use Anaconda for, we'll use **conda environment** -
-> ... [a directory that contains a specific collection of conda packages that you have installed][9]...
+> ... [a directory that contains a specific collection of conda packages that you have installed][10]...
 If you change one environment, your other environments are not affected.
 You can easily activate or deactivate environments, which is how you switch between them.

 Open command line and make sure you are "located" in the root directory of the course (`path/to/the/course/directory/solving_pde_mooc`) and run the following command: